Gifted and Talented Education (GATE)

 - Universal Screening

 - All 3rd grade students tested in their classrooms unless parents "opt out "of testing.
+Opt Out Letter

 - Students who have been previously qualified may retake the test at parent request.